zcash/zips/zip-XXXX.rst

 The Foundation shall receive 25% of the dev fee.
 If the volume-weighted average price of ZEC over the month means the foundation would receive greater than
-$500k that month, the Foundation shall burn enough ZEC such that their max benefit is
+$500k that month, the Foundation shall set aside enough ZEC such that their max monthly budget is

 .. math::

   MaxBenefit(RewardDollarAmount) = Min(500000, 500000 * \sqrt{\frac{RewardDollarAmount/500000}})

+The excess ZEC should be purpose-restricted to the Foundation grants program, ensuring the funds are earmarked to grow outside community talent and involvement.

-Capping the monthly upside of the Foundation will limit growth, while encouraging fiscal discipline.
+Capping the monthly expenses of the Foundation will limit growth, while encouraging fiscal discipline.

 The remaining 75% of the dev fee shall be distributed between development teams